 - 75D polyester taffeta floor (1800mm)

 The Spitfire 1 has a diamond-shaped inner tent that has a deep bathtub tub floor suitable for camping on wet ground.
-The inner tent is suspended from two hoop-style aluminum poles which fit into side grommets and staked at the head and foot end.
+The inner tent is suspended from two hoop-style aluminum poles that fit into side grommets and staked at the head and foot end.
 When purchasing inexpensive tents, it’s always important to get a tent with aluminum poles and not fiberglass ones, which break very easily.
 The Aluminum DAC poles provided with the Spitfire are much more durable.

 While the inner tent is 100″ in length, the pointed ends are two narrow to lay in.
 The effective floor dimensions are closer to 72″ long x 39″ high x (42″ wide at the chest, tapering to 24″ wide) at the feet.
 In other words, the tent is best used for people who are 6′ tall or less, while the pointed ends are still quite good for gear storage.